 How long will it take to get my Scattering Stones?

-It will take up to 2 weeks for the shelter to cremate your pet, and then about a week more for Parting Stone to process and return Scattering Stones purified remains.
+It will take up to 2 weeks for the shelter to cremate your pet, and then about a week more for Parting Stone to process and return Scattering Stones solidified remains.